morloc-project/morloc/test-suite/golden-tests/README.md

 reduced/expanded in (de)serialization.
 So long as these base cases work, everything should be awesome.
 I might add a 10th case for valid recursive structures (trees) and maybe an 11th really deep structure just for good feels.

+# Experimental tests

+The `x-` tests cover unimplemented features with syntactic support.
+They are just tests of the parser.